 Schizoaffective disorder is a chronic mental health condition characterized primarily by symptoms of schizophrenia, such as hallucinations or delusions, and symptoms of a mood disorder, such as mania and depression.

-Schizoaffective disorder is seen in about 0.3% of the population.
+Schizoaffective is relatively rare, with a lifetime prevalence of only 0.3%.
 Men and women experience schizoaffective disorder at the same rate, but men often develop the illness at an earlier age.
 Schizoaffective disorder can be managed effectively with medication and therapy.
 Co-occurring substance use disorders are a serious risk and require integrated treatment.

 The symptoms of schizoaffective disorder can be severe and need to be monitored closely.
 Depending on the type of mood disorder diagnosed, depression or bipolar disorder, people will experience different symptoms: